eadz/rack-u2f/README.md

 If `enable_registration` is true then you will be able to visit `/_u2f_register` to register a new key.
 Registration should not be enabled in production.
 It is possible to mount the registration server separately as it is a rack app.

-When authenticated, the session is for further authentication. *You must be using a secure session store*.
+When authenticated, the session is used for further authentication. *You must be using a secure session store*.

 ### after_sign_in_url